Negros Island Region

+The Negros Island Region (NIR) is an administrative region in the Philippines.
+The region, which encompasses the islands of Negros and Siquijor, consists of the provinces of Negros Occidental, Negros Oriental, and Siquijor, along with the highly urbanized city of Bacolod, the most populous city in the region.
+The regional centers are Bacolod and Dumaguete.

+The region was originally established on May 29, 2015, comprising the provinces of Negros Occidental, Negros Oriental, and the city of Bacolod, all located on the island of Negros.
+However, the NIR was abolished on August 9, 2017.
+Nearly seven years later, the region was re-established on June 11, 2024, this time including Siquijor, an island province southeast of Negros that was previously part of Central Visayas.

 History

 Early initiatives

 Negros has history as a single province and as a briefly independent republic.
 The movement for a single-island region started in the 1980s, when officials from both provinces proposed a one-island, one-region unit.
 At the time, Negros Occidental and Negros Oriental were the only provinces in the Philippines situated on the same island but belonging to two different administrative regions.
 Their regional offices were located in Panay and Cebu respectively.
 This led to the filing of House of Representatives Bill No. 1477 titled "An Act Merging the Province of Negros Occidental and Oriental into One-Island Region".
 This argued that the two provinces "nestle in one common island; have common fowls and beasts in the forest; share the same soil in our plains and mountains; benefit and suffer together from the rivers that snake through our land; and our ancestors roamed the same length and breadth without complications of political, social, economic, religious and lingual obstacles."

-The proposal was continued through talks between former Governor Bitay Lacson of Negros Occidental and the former Governor Emilio Macias of Negros Oriental in 1990.
-Their successors, former Governor Rafael Coscolluella and former Governor (and later Representative) George Arnaiz took the initiative further, first identifying Kabankalan in Negros Occidental and the neighboring municipality of Mabinay in Negros Oriental, with the two situated on or near the geographic center of the island, as joint regional centers.
+The proposal was continued through talks between Governor Daniel Lacson Jr. of Negros Occidental and Governor Emilio Macias of Negros Oriental in 1990.
+Their successors, Rafael Coscolluella and George Arnaiz, respectively, took the initiative further, first identifying Kabankalan in Negros Occidental and the neighboring municipality of Mabinay in Negros Oriental, with the two situated on or near the geographic center of the island, as joint regional centers.
 However, the National Economic and Development Authority (NEDA) turned down the proposal due to a lack of funding.
+At the same time, opposition was voiced by some officials from Negros Oriental who feared that the province would be dominated economically by its larger neighbor and Bacolod.